 What are the best areas to stay in Venice?

-San Marco, Dorsoduro, San Polo, Santa Croce, Cannaregio, Castello, Giudecca, Lido, and Mestre are the best areas to stay in Venice for tourists because they are the most popular locations to explore the city.
+San Marco, Dorsoduro, San Polo, Santa Croce, Cannaregio, Castello, Giudecca, Lido, and Mestre are the best areas to stay in Venice for tourists because they are the most popular and safe locations to explore the city.

 What are the safest areas to stay in Venice?